5 Marines killed in California aircraft crash identified - NewsBreak

 - Lance Cpl.
 Evan A. Strickland, 19, of Valencia, New Mexico, a Tiltrotor Crew Chief

-The crash, involving a MV-22B Osprey, happened around 12:25 p.m., First Lt.
+The crash, involving a MV-22B Osprey, happened around 12:25 p.m., 1st Lt.
 Duane Kampa said.
 The crew and aircraft were conducting routine flight training, Englehart stated.

 “It is with heavy hearts that we mourn the loss of five Marines from the Purple Fox family” said Lt.
 Col. John C. Miller, commanding officer of VMM-364.
 “This is an extremely difficult time for VMM-364 and it is hard to express the impact that this loss has had on our squadron and its families.
 Our primary mission now is taking care of the family members of our fallen Marines and we respectfully request privacy for their families as they navigate this difficult time.
 We appreciate all the prayers and support from the strong extended Purple Fox family and want them to know that more information will be forthcoming on how to help.”